 The inclusion of photos as proof can also enhance the documentation process.
 This checklist format ensures a systematic and comprehensive approach to visual inspections.

-What Are The Types of Visual Inspection Techniques?
+How Many Types of Visual Inspection Are There?

 2. Remote Visual Inspection (RVI)